12 Times It’s Smarter to Check Your Luggage

 When you have tight layovers

 On the flip side, if you’re facing a tight connection, schlepping around luggage will only add to your stress.
 “If you have a tight layover, you want to be able to get to your next gate as quickly as possible, without extra baggage weighing you down,” says Mitch Glass, travel blogger at Project Untethered.
 “Checking your bag gives you one less thing to worry about.”
 Of course, one potential downside of checking your suitcase is that it could get lost—especially if it’s a super tight connection and your bag doesn’t make it to the next flight on time.
-If that does happen, make sure you know these 7 steps to take when an airline loses your luggage.

 When you’re traveling with kids

 If you’re heading to the airport with children, checking a bag will likely be the easiest part of your day.
 “Small children require enough attention as it is, and worrying about carrying multiple bags only complicates and adds stress to the situation,” says Cassandra Brooklyn, owner of EscapingNY.
 “I’ve traveled with my three nieces and nephews, and I’ve found it helpful that older children can help carry luggage.
 But also, they’re easily distracted and could forget a bag in a restroom or not notice if something falls out.”
 Plus, smaller children often tend to require more liquids, formulas, and snacks that may not make it through security.
-Make sure you know which foods you can’t bring through airport security.

 When you’re bringing strollers and car seats